gansm/finalcut/doc/getting-started.md

 Widgets
 -------

 FINAL CUT has many widgets.
-It offers buttons, input fields, menus, and dialog boxes that cover the most common use cases.
+It offers buttons, input fields, menus, and various window types and panels for different use cases.
 Widgets are visual elements that are combined to create user interfaces.
 You can easily create your custom widgets by creating a derived class of `FWidget` or other existing widgets.
 All widgets are instances of